-To avoid damaging the wiper blades or scratching the windshield, do not operate the wipers when the windshield is dry.
+Caution: To avoid damaging the wiper blades or scratching the windshield, do not operate the wipers when the windshield is dry.
 Also, loosen frozen wipers before operating.

-Lower windshield wipers are activated using the multi-function lever.
+Note: Lower windshield wipers are activated using the multi-function lever.
 Refer to paragraph: "Steering Column Controls" in this chapter.

-Upper Windshield Washer & Headlights Washer (Optional)
+Upper Windshield Washer

-Press this rocker switch upwards to spray the upper windshields with washer fluid.
+Press the rocker switch to spray the upper windshields with washer fluid.
 Windshield wipers will automatically come on and stop a few seconds after releasing the switch.